 After the Bible, the writings of Ellen White are read more than any other author in our church.
 And for good reason!
 Her writings are deeply spiritual and have blessed millions of people—in the church and outside of the church.
-Many of us have marked copies of Desire of Ages or Steps To Christ that have been read, pondered and prayed over numerous times.
-Since the publication of Folio Views—a research depository of her writings—and the development of egwwritings.org, even more interest and understanding has come.
+Many of us have highlighted copies of Desire of Ages or Steps To Christ that have been read, pondered and prayed over numerous times.
+Since the publication of Folio Views—a research application of her writings—and the development of egwwritings.org, even more interest and understanding has come.
 More recently the publishing of her "unpublished" writings, has been exceedingly helpful.

 I was privileged to do the research on the transformation section of the new encyclopedia of Ellen White.
 That was an eye-opening experience.
 For one thing, the outcome was not to reflect my biased opinions, rather it was to reflect what she said.
 Accordingly, I read hundreds of quotes in context, and carefully put them in a database to try and figure out what she meant when she spoke of overcoming self.
 I also read related articles.
 Wow.
 What insights!
 What blessings!
-I also tracked when she made certain statements to see how her thinking may have evolved over time.
+I also tracked when she made certain statements to learn how her thinking may have evolved over time.

-In the course of that study I finally learned how to study her writings in depth: do searches of different words, carefully compile them in a database; ponder what she was saying, and write a report.
+In the course of that research I finally learned how to study her writings in depth: do searches of different words, carefully compile them in a database; ponder what she was saying, and write a report.
 This website reflects that approach.

 Getting back to Ellen White, she used vocabulary from her day that we are less familiar with.
-So, for example, if you want to learn what she wrote on murmuring, you may want to look up quotes on the word "repining."?
+So, for example, if you want to learn what she wrote on murmuring, you may want to look up quotes with the word "repining."?
 Regarding the study of prayer, did you think of the words "imploring," and "importuning"?
 The key to gaining the rich meanings is knowing which words she used.

 In doing my research on transformation I began carefully noting the words she used and studied them out.
 That brought insights.
 Over time I came to realize that this key would immeasurably help those studying her writings to better understand her.